SenseNet/sncom-resources/_posts/2021-03-24-sncom-design-sprint.md

 All of us rescheduled our meetings and cleaned up our agenda to focus only on this task.
 This was a virtual event (you know why) so everyone joined via Teams and worked in Miro which is perfect for this kind of collaboration.
 Thanks to our colleague 👏🏼 everything was ready and prepared by the first morning so we just had to join and start working together.

+In a design sprint (at least how we did it) there was some special roles.
+We had a Decider who makes the important decisions (with bigger voting power in each question), and a Facilitator who leads the the whole event.

+We went through several phases of collecting ideas in a specific topic, voting and getting closer to our target and by Thursday, we had a prototype to user test on Friday with 5 enthusiastic volunteers👏.

 ## Results